conda/conda-dot-org/blog/2026-05-07-conda-and-pip-ecosystems.md

 ## Bridging the Gap

-Recognizing this reality, the community has being exploring ways to improve interoperability between the two ecosystems.
+Recognizing this reality, the community has been exploring ways to improve interoperability between the two ecosystems.

-One latest effort is [`conda-pypi`](https://github.com/conda/conda-pypi).
-Instead of installing packages directly with `pip`, this tool fetches packages from PyPI, converts them into `conda` packages, and installs them using `conda`.
-From `conda`'s perspective, everything remains consistent.

-It also introduces guardrails.
-Once enabled, it can prevent accidental use of `pip` in a way that would break the environment.
-If you try to run `pip install`, it stops you and nudges you toward a safer workflow.
+One of the latest efforts is [`conda-pypi`](https://github.com/conda/conda-pypi), which brings PyPI packages into the standard `conda` workflow.
+Instead of reaching for `pip`, users can install compatible PyPI wheels directly through `conda`, with PyPI wheels handled as first-class artifacts alongside traditional `conda` packages.

+This approach preserves the consistency and reliability that `conda` environments are known for, while giving users access to the broader pure Python ecosystem on PyPI.

+It also adds guardrails to help maintain environment consistency.
+When enabled, it can block accidental pip install commands that could otherwise introduce conflicts or leave the environment in an unpredictable state, encouraging a more reliable and reproducible workflow.

-The project is still experimental and currently supports only pure Python wheels, but it represents an important shift: acknowledging that users will need both ecosystems, and designing tools that make that interaction safer.
+`conda-pypi` represents an important shift in how the ecosystem thinks about interoperability: rather than treating PyPI and `conda` as competing worlds, it acknowledges that users often need both, and provides tooling designed to make that interaction smoother and safer.

 ---